Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Experiments

 \subsection{NanoGPT Speedrun}

 We evaluate F-Muon and S-Muon with $\alpha=0.5$ against Muon, SignSGD, and NSGD on the NanoGPT speedrun benchmark \citep{modded_nanogpt_2024}.
-The optimal hyperparameters are shown in the legend of \figureref{fig:nano_gpt_loss}, with \texttt{sign\_sgd\_coeff} values of $3 \cdot 10^{-4}$ and $0.07$ for S-Muon.
+The optimal hyperparameters are shown in the legend of \figureref{fig:nano_gpt_loss}, with \texttt{sign\_sgd\_coeff} values of $3 \cdot 10^{-4}$ for S-Muon.
 After 1750 training steps, F-Muon achieves a cross-entropy loss of 3.281, S-Muon achieves 3.287, and Muon achieves 3.279, falling below the target threshold of 3.280.
 As illustrated in \figureref{fig:nano_gpt_loss}, these differences are negligible.
-Notably, F-Muon represents a convex combination of Muon and NSGD, despite NSGD performing poorly in isolation.
-The same observation holds for S-Muon.
+Notably, F-Muon, a convex combination of Muon and NSGD, is efficient despite NSGD performing poorly in isolation.
+The same observation holds for S-Muon and SignSGD.

-As observed in the CIFAR airbench experiments, setting $\alpha=1.1$ for F-Muon (corresponding to the no-ball configuration) yields a loss of 3.2818, representing only a marginal difference from the baseline.
+As observed in the CIFAR-10 airbench experiments, setting $\alpha=1.1$ for F-Muon (corresponding to the no-ball configuration) yields a loss of 3.2818, representing only a marginal difference from the baseline.

-Notably, F-Muon with the NSGD component not scaled by Muon's rule yields a loss of 3.288 (an increase of 0.007), while S-Muon scaled with this rule achieves a loss of 3.292 (an increase of 0.005).
+Interestingly, F-Muon with the NSGD component \textit{not scaled} by Muon's $\sqrt{m/n}$ rule yields a loss of 3.288 (an increase of 0.007), while S-Muon \textit{scaled} with this rule achieves a loss of 3.292 (an increase of 0.005).
+Thus, there is no clear rule as to whether the non-Fanion update part should be scaled by $\sqrt{m/n}$.